Skip to main content

 • Since 2018, New Jersey’s nation leading sports betting industry has generated over $3 billion in revenue

-• Supported NJ small businesses by directing hundreds of millions in federal relief dollars into small business grants and creating the Main Street Recovery Fund
+• Supported small businesses by directing hundreds of millions in federal relief dollars into small business grants and creating the Main Street Recovery Fund

 • Promoted affordable homeownership by expanding the successful Down Payment Assistance program and creating a new First Generation Homebuyer program

-• During the pandemic, channeled over $1 billion into one of the nation’s highest-performing emergency rental assistance programs, enacted one of the nation’s strongest eviction moratoriums, dedicated an additional $750 million in State-controlled funds to rent and utility support, and funded critical family support needs from child care to food security.
+• During the COVID-19 pandemic, channeled over $1 billion into one of the nation’s highest-performing emergency rental assistance programs, enacted one of the nation’s strongest eviction moratoriums, dedicated an additional $750 million in State-controlled funds to rent and utility support, and funded critical family support needs from child care to food security

-• Created, with the help of the Governor's Public Bank Implementation Board, the state's first Social Impact Investment Fund to expand access to capital across the state
+• Created, with the help of the Governor's Public Bank Implementation Board, the state's first Social Impact Investment Fund to expand access to capital

 • Fiscal Responsibility

-• Prioritized addressing New Jersey’s long-term fiscal challenges, which since March 2022, has led to seven credit rating upgrades and put the State on stable outlook with all four major credit rating agencies
+• Prioritized addressing New Jersey’s long-term fiscal challenges which, since March 2022, has led to seven credit rating upgrades and put the State on stable outlook with all four major credit rating agencies

 Education